Terms of Service

 • WHAT TO BRING: There’s no need to bring anything except yourself and your digital device.
 A notebook and pen might be helpful, but aren’t necessary.
 You’re also welcome to bring whatever helps you feel grounded and supported.

 • SCHEDULING: Please read and respect my policies surrounding scheduling, rescheduling, cancelling, missing, and arriving late to sessions.
-These are listed below and restated at the time of booking.
+These are listed above and restated at the time of booking.

 • BUFFER TIME: Scheduling some buffer time before and after sessions can help you receive and integrate our discussion fully, but that’s up to you.